-4.9.4.
-Revocation request grace period
+4.9.4 Revocation request grace period

-LuxTrust S.A. acting as CSP shall make its best effort to ensure that the time needed to process the revocation request and to publish the revocation notification (updated CRL) shall be as reduced as possible and does not exceed 4 hours.
+LuxTrust S.A. acting as CSP shall make its best effort to ensure that the time needed to process the revocation request and to publish the revocation notification (updated CRL) shall be as reduced as possible and does not exceed four(4) hours and thirty (30) minutes.

-4.9.5.
-Time within which CA must process the revocation request
+4.9.5 Time within which CA must process the revocation request